 Flowering and Fragrance

 This plant rarely flowers when grown indoors.
 It also doesn’t grow quite as tall.
 However, it’s still an attractive, exotic plant and makes a great addition to any room.

 If you live in a suitable area for growing outdoor, you may notice yellow flowers blooming in the late spring or early summer.
 They appear on 2″ to 4″ inch conical spikes.

 Light and Temperature

 Grow the rattlesnake plant in an area (like a patio) with partial shade with bright indirect sunlight in the afternoon.
-Bright direct light will burn the leaves, causing them to wither and the plant to die.
+Bright direct sunlight will burn the leaves, causing them to wither and the plant to die.

 When grown indoors, ensure the plant gets a decent amount of sunlight throughout the day.
 Adding grow lights to provide supplemental lighting.
 Caring for the Rattlesnake is not difficult.

 TIP: If your house tends to get dry, spray the plant with water every day, especially during the winter.
 Add a humidifier or place the plant on a tray of pebbles with water.

 Watering and Feeding

 Calathea zebrina should be watered regularly to keep the soil evenly moist.
 In most cases, you’ll need to water every few days.
 However, you should avoid keeping the soil saturated with water or adding enough water to form lasting puddles.

 You can also use fertilizer once per month with a ½ strength diluted solution throughout the growing season, which typically lasts between April and August.
-Stop using fertilizer and water less frequently during the winter.
+Stop using fertilizer and water less frequently during winter.

 Soil and Transplanting

 When potting rattlesnake plants use a grow pot with drainage holes, well-drained soil and to keep the potting mix moist.
 Adding peat moss will help keep the soil moist without slowing the drainage.

 Repot the plant each year with new soil will keep the rattlesnake plant growing actively.
 In the early spring, remove the plant and replace the soil.